Halal bakeries to get Hari Raya kueh

-The zeitgeist of modern Raya means that traditional Raya kuehs alone aren’t gonna cut it, and to suit the palates of all your guests, you’re also gonna need to spring for modern concoctions with unique flavours like durian, parmesan cheese, and white chocolate.
+The zeitgeist of modern Raya means that traditional Raya kuehs alone aren’t gonna cut it, especially since many bakeries today have modern concoctions with unique flavours like durian, parmesan cheese, and white chocolate.

 Oatmeal Apricot cookies